mosirnik/KK_MainGameVR/README.md

 You can also kiss or lick the female by moving your head to the right place.
 This can be turned off in the config.

+You can undress a female character by putting a controller on one of her clothing items, then pressing the touchpad.
+A single touchpad click will perform one level of undressing.
+If you press and hold the touchpad, move the controller away and then release the touchpad, it will completely remove that part of clothing.

+Unfortunately this direct undressing operation doesn't work as expected for all clothes because the plugin doesn't exactly know what parts of body each clothing item covers.
+You can always fall back to using the menu for clothing state changes.

 When changing location, you can use the green laser to point to a new location icon and pull the Trigger to confirm.